swift-server/swift-aws-lambda-runtime/readme.md

 Since AWS Lambda is primarily JSON based, this covers the most common use cases.

-The design does allow for other payload types as well, and such Lambda implementaion can extend one of the above protocols and provided their own `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.
+The design does allow for other payload types as well, and such Lambda implementation can extend one of the above protocols and provided their own `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.

 The library is designed to integrate with AWS Lambda Runtime Engine, via the BYOL Native Runtime API.
 The latter is an HTTP server that exposes three main RESTful endpoint:
 * `/runtime/invocation/next`